amira-codecamp/reco-generator/README.md

 #
-Automatic generator for creating and uploading letters of recommendation in PDF and Docx format.
+Automatic generator for creating and uploading letters of recommendation in PDF/Docx.
 #
 Available formats : PDF, Docx.